Amicus/end-dash/docs/looping.md

-Collections
+Looping
 ===========

-EndDash lets you display properties of objects in a collection.
+EndDash lets you loop through objects in a collection.

 ```javascript
 var characters = new Backbone.Collection([